diyaaaboualloul/agency/README.md

 # # 🚀 AtoZ Digital Agency

-This is a Laravel-based web application with features like database migrations, seeding, email configuration, Google reCAPTCHA integration, and a full CMS-style dashboard for managing content.
+This project is a Laravel-based web application built for a digital/creative agency.
+It serves as a professional online presence where the agency can present its brand, services, projects, blog posts, and contact information in one unified platform.

 ---